-Singapore reported its first case of locally transmitted Zika virus on Aug 27.
+Singapore reported its first case of locally transmitted Zika virus in August 2016 and the number of Dengue cases in 2020 is projected to exceed 2019’s 16,000 cases.
 What are the ways we can keep these blood-sucking insects at bay?

 1. Do the 5-Step Mozzie Wipeout

 The Aedes mosquito breeds in artificial containers mainly found in homes, and its life-cycle averages 7 days.

 Doing the simple 10 minutes Mozzie Wipeout together can help to break the breeding cycle.

 - Step 1 Change water in vases and bowls on alternate days

 - Step 2 Remove water from flower pot plates on alternate days

 - Step 3 Turn over all water storage containers

 - Step 4 Cover bamboo pole holders when not in use